Art - Pen & Wash at Church Stretton

 - Pencils: HB and 2B

 - Drawing pens: 2 or 3 pens, size 2 or 3 and size 6 or 8 (a fine one and a thicker one) - Black is good for these and possibly one sepia if you wish.
 Pilot or any other waterproof brand from an art shop.

 - Cartridge pad any medium weight.
 A3 size

 - Watercolour pad A3 size, cold press NOT (NOT means "not hot pressed"), weight 300grms or similar (or sheets of watercolour paper if you wish, at least 3 large size)

 - An old shirt or apron

-- One bottle of liquid ink, sepia, black or any colour you have
+- One bottle of liquid ink, sepia, black or any colour you have.
+Windsor and Newton or similar brand from an art shop.

 During your stay at Longmynd House you may enjoy visiting the following places of interest, either in your free time, or on your journey to and from Shropshire: